renaissance-publishing/renaissance/content/chapters/04-a-tour-of-the-commonwealth.md

 [[abstract]]
 |
-|Seven-Points is a massive star-fort built in center of Westward Province, where the province is at its narrowest, sandwiched between the rolling hills of Herd-and-Pack to the north and the Shade-elf-dominated steppes to the south.
+|Seven-Points is a massive star-fort built in center of Westward Province.
-|The massive star-fort is at the cutting edge of fortification design, designed to provide optimal fields-of-fire for modern cannons, and to resist the Shade Elves' most sophisticated and modern tactics and weapons, and provisioned for more than two years' of seige.
-|The fort is also massive, dwarfing a great many cities in scale; it hosts a permanent population and civilian support personnel, and has even granted charters to a handful of manors that have planted fields to the north.
-|It is not the capital of Westward only because it technically is not a city; it is the center of Commonwealth military operations in the West.
-|The site has not gone 5 full years without combat since construction of the modern fortress began sixty-five years ago.
+|It is the central point in Westward Province's defenses.
 |
 |---
 |